 In some cases, financiers require collateral before they will lend.
 This is because their risk is largely based on the credit-worthiness of your customers, and if there is any doubt about their ability or willingness to repay, you may be asked to provide the backing of an asset.

 Specific types of contract

 Confidential or disclosed

 Factoring and invoice discounting agreements are often tailor-made to each company, and its objectives.
 For example, you may wish to keep the fact that you are borrowing money against customer debt confidential, in which case the lender’s name will not be included on your invoices.

 Confidentiality is an important issue when a company’s unique selling point is based on excellent customer communication and care.
 A third party’s involvement in the debt collection process could destroy an otherwise impeccable reputation in the eyes of a customer.

 Something else to watch out for is whether or not you become liable should a customer fail to pay.
 Factoring agreements with and without ‘recourse’ are available, with the non-recourse option involving higher fees due to the lender’s increased risk which is mitigated by a credit insurance policy.

 Real Business Rescue offers confidential advice on all aspects of invoice finance.
-We can check your agreement to make sure it suits your needs, and with 100 UK offices around the country, offer a same day consultation to discuss your requirements.
+We can check your agreement to make sure it suits your needs, and our offices around the country, offer a same day consultation to discuss your requirements.